onnela-lab/forest/docs/source/oak.md

 The outputs of the accelerometer module contains gait summary statistics for each specified participant in daily (_gait_daily.csv) or hourly windows (_gait_hourly.csv).

-The following variables are created in a csv file for each survey.
+The following variables are created in a csv file for each participant.

 |     Variable                          	|     Type     	|     Description of Variable                                                                                 	|
 |---------------------------------------	|--------------	|-------------------------------------------------------------------------------------------------------------	|